techfreaque/openeats.app/README.md

 yarn run build
 ```

-## Using next-query-portal
+## Using next-vibe

-This template offers two ways to use the next-query-portal package:
+This template offers two ways to use the next-vibe package:

 ### 1. Local Package (default)

-The package is included in the [./src/packages/next-query-portal](./src/packages/next-query-portal) directory.
+The package is included in the [./src/packages/next-vibe](./src/packages/next-vibe) directory.
 This approach allows you to:
 - Directly modify the package code if needed
 - Debug and step through the package code
 - Make local customizations